From the Roots Up: Singles

 "Go" was released as the lead single from the album on 6 September 2011.
-The song peaked at #17 on the UK Singles Chart, and at #9 on the Danish Singles Chart. * "Love You So" was released as the second single from the album on 18 December 2011.
-The song peaked at #118 on the UK Singles Chart.
+The song peaked at number 17 on the UK Singles Chart, and at number 9 on the Danish Singles Chart. * "Love You So" was released as the second single from the album on 18 December 2011.
+The song peaked at number 118 on the UK Singles Chart.
 "Breathe" was released as the third single from the album on 7 May 2012.
-The song peaked at #87 on the UK Singles Chart.
+The song peaked at number 87 on the UK Singles Chart.
 "Inside My Love" was released as the fourth single from the album on 15 July 2012, followed by the album fifteen days later.
 "Shades of Grey" was released as the fifth single from the album on 16 September 2012.
 "Never Be Another" was due to be released as the sixth single on 25 November 2012, featuring British rapper Devlin.
-But the single was never released other than from preview on YouTube and SoundCloud, no reason was given for the single remaining unreleased.
+But the single was never released other than from preview on YouTube and SoundCloud, and no reason was given for the single remaining unreleased.